MaryGodwinAkpan/ALX-system_engineering-devops/0x00-shell_basics/README.md

-This script moves all files that begin with an uppercase letter to the directory
+This script deletes all files in the current working directory that end with the character ~